The Issue: Community leaders in Alberta are questioning how their communities can participate and thrive in the global

 The Opportunity: To help rural Alberta communities generate deeper understanding and engagement around the opportunities and challenges their jurisdictions may face as a result of energy transition.

-Response to the Innovation Challenge: Bringing the combined knowledge, skills and networks of the Energy Futures Lab Fellows into rural municipalities and First Nation communities across Alberta as part of the EFL’s Energy Futures Roadshows program.
+Response to the Innovation Challenge: Bringing the combined knowledge, skills and networks of the Energy Futures Lab Fellows into rural municipalities and Indigenous communities across Alberta as part of the EFL’s Energy Futures Roadshows program.

 Because every community is a little different, we design and deliver workshops that are tailored to a community’s unique needs and capacities.
 We strive to leave communities with a clear understanding of how they can move from the development of concepts discussed in community workshops to enabling action in their local areas.

 This challenge is guided by the following question: How can we build near and long-term resilience in rural communities as the world transitions towards a low-carbon future?

 In response to this Innovation Challenge, identified by Energy Futures Lab Fellows and Partners, we are committed to facilitating solutions-oriented experiences for rural communities in Alberta.

 The Energy Futures Roadshow is one approach to working collaboratively with rural communities in Alberta.
 Each Roadshow is collaboratively developed with a host community and includes a series of interactive multi-day workshops, featuring a diversity of community members, including businesses, Indigenous organizations, First Nation or Municipal governments, schools, economic and community developers, and the public.
 With support from the Energy Futures Lab team and Fellowship, workshops mobilize community members and inspire collaborative action on energy transition opportunities.

 Energy Futures Roadshows now occur yearly, and the 2023-2024 Roadshow will take place from September 2023 to June 2024.
-The intake process for future Roadshows is NOW OPEN!
 This year, we will be working directly with one municipality to allow for a more in-depth exploration of community needs, and to provide additional support to prospective community-led projects.

 This work is made possible thanks to funding from Environment and Climate Change Canada’s Climate Action and Awareness Fund.
 Their generous contribution will allow us to continue engaging with rural communities across Alberta as the energy transition unfolds.